mp3TrueEdit™ 3.1 (Touch)

 Press the Pause Sel button to pause or stop playing back the current selection.
 When playback is paused or stopped the Pause Sel button changes back to the Play Sel button.

 You can also loop the playback of the selected audio or loop the playback of the entire audio project.
 To do this, simply press the Loop button before the current playback ends.
 The Loop button then turns into the Looping button which can be turned off by pressing it again.

 You can use the + and – volume buttons on your device to changes the playback volume. mp3TrueEdit responds to the Media system volume level.

-NB: To adjust the volume of the exported audio you must use the Normalize command described in section 5.13.1 or one of the other commands in section 5.13 that affect the exported audio such as Fade in or out and volume increase or decrease.
+NB: To adjust the volume of the exported or converted audio you must use the Normalize command described in section 5.14.1 or one of the other commands in section 5.14 that affect the exported or converted audio such as Fade in or out and volume increase or decrease.

 Most audio editing commands will operate on a selected area of audio so to enable these editing commands you must first select a section of audio to edit from within your audio file or project.
 There are two ways to select audio: